minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 ### Rapid road detection
 Road detection with 50% faster intepretation time and retain more than 95% quality.
 [Implementation](https://github.com/minhtriet/clockwork-kitti) [Write up](arxiv)

+Green means another lane or intersected road, pink is the road the car currently on

 **What I like:** My first computer vision project.
 Seeing the result of the work in the visual form was quite a sensation.

 **What I could do better:** The write up was rough around the edge.
 I polished the tables in the link above.